suspectedesp/bot-hosting-wrapper/README.md

 A simple API Wrapper for certain information in python for bot-hosting.net

-This is made by @vortexsys on discord, staff member but not developer of bot-hosting.net
+This is made by @suspectedesp on discord, staff member but not developer of bot-hosting.net

 What a blessing that pdactyl exists
 ## Table of Contents